Azathothas/Stars/README.md

 - [yshavit/mdq](https://github.com/yshavit/mdq) – like jq but for Markdown: find specific elements in a md doc
 - [yshui/job-security](https://github.com/yshui/job-security) – job control from anywhere!
 - [yujqiao/catproc](https://github.com/yujqiao/catproc) – Print the output of a running process
-- [yujqiao/rathole](https://github.com/yujqiao/rathole) – A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
-An alternative to frp and ngrok.
 - [zaghaghi/openapi-tui](https://github.com/zaghaghi/openapi-tui) – Terminal UI to list, browse and run APIs defined with openapi spec.
 - [zdz/ServerStatus-Rust](https://github.com/zdz/ServerStatus-Rust) – ✨ Rust 版 ServerStatus 探针、威力加强版
 - [zed-industries/zed](https://github.com/zed-industries/zed) – Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.